 The Paradox Nobody Talks About

 That assumption is backwards.
-A 2024 study of foundation year doctors found that four weeks of mindfulness training led to self-reported improvements in productivity alongside reduced stress [1].
+A 2024 feasibility study of foundation year doctors found that four weeks of mindfulness training produced significant reductions in stress alongside trends toward improved self-reported productivity, though the productivity effect did not reach statistical significance in this small sample (N=13) [1].
 Mindfulness eliminates the cognitive clutter that causes errors.
 Mindfulness productivity integration is not about working less.
-It’s about working with sharper awareness.
+It is about working with sharper awareness.

 The Integration Cascade – a framework developed for this guide – solves the perceived conflict.
 You’re not choosing between mindfulness and productivity.
 You’re building a system where present-moment awareness becomes your competitive advantage.